Click HERE for “Part 1: Mean, Spoiled, Entitled No More: How to Transform Your Teen/Child Into a Caring, Mature, Responsible Young Adult.”

 Parental Message To Child :

--Mommy will bail Scott out when he doesn’t do his responsibilities.
-It’s ok for Scott to be forgetful and careless, because mom will always bail him out.
+-Mommy will bail Scott out when he doesn’t do what he is expected to do.
+It’s ok for Scott to be forgetful and careless and not take responsibility, because mom will always bail him out.

 -Scott’s personal comfort and priorities are more important than his mother’s.

 -Scott’s mom is there to be his servant in times of need.

 Scott Has Become a Mean, Spoiled, Entitled Kid.